Qivicon: Awards

-Qivicon won repeat awards from the international management consulting company Frost & Sullivan’s.
+Qivicon has won repeat awards from the international management consulting company Frost & Sullivan’s.
 In 2016, Frost & Sullivan has awarded Qivicon with the European Connected Home New Product Innovation Award.
 In 2014, the smart home platform has been awarded with the European Visionary Innovation Leadership Award in recognition of what the management consulting company saw as the most innovative Smart Home solution of the year.